jadedResearcher/CatalystsBathroomSim/README.txt

 If you include any wav files it will add a button to play them in order (the file name should be the transcript of the file plus ordering number in the front (it'll get removed).

+If that would be too long you can include a filename.txt file as well (no ordering number)

 Because this is a file system maze, you can do file system fuckery (like symbolic links).